All the businesses must follow a written business plan, Isn’t it?

 This is an overview of your plan and your vision.
-Ideally this is the first chapter of your plan.
+Ideally, this is the first chapter of your plan.
 As the executive summary is the critical aspect of the business plan, you must make it concise and clear.
 Try to cover the key highlights, but not in much detailed manner.

-You must try to answer certain question:
+You must try to answer a certain question:

 - Which sector you are dealing in?

 - What products and services do you provide?